JoelDoerfel/google-fitbit-autosave/README.md

 - "Reset" - Resets the script's authorization with Fitbit.
 If you find yourself needing this option, you'll also need to reauthorize the script.

-- "Sync" - Inside the Google Spreadsheet, click on the Fitbit menu and select the ‘Sync’ option.
+- "Sync" - In the Google Spreadsheet, click on the Fitbit menu and select the ‘Sync’ option.
 The process of synchronization will start.

-- "Sync & Save" - Find a folder in which you'd like to save your daily Fitbit data.
-Go to the Google Script Editor toward the very end of the code (in mine, it's line 379) and update the variable "destFolder":

-var destFolder = DriveApp.getFolderById("{YOUR_DESTINATION_FOLDER}");

-Hit save in Script Editor.
-Go back to your open Google Spreadsheet and hit refresh.
-Inside the Google Spreadsheet, once it reloads,  click on the Fitbit menu and select the ‘Sync & Save’ option.
+- "Sync & Save" - Click on the Fitbit menu and select the ‘Sync & Save’ option.
+This will sync your daily HR data and save it to your destination folder of choice.

 Voila!
 You're done.
 ____